Phillip48/python-newsfeed/README.md

 ### Other Notes
 * The __init__.py file of a Python package corresponds to the index.js file of a Node.js module.

+* Lesson 2 tip: Consolidating your modules in the __init__.py file of the parent package makes it easier to later import them into other modules.
+* self is equivalent to this, and __init__() is equivalent to constructor() in JS

 * Other notes will be found in the code

+Left off at lesson 2 activity 4 end